 You may also be interested in the Striders group, whose walks are up to 9 or 10 miles.

-We are planning to restart the group with a walk on May 7th.
 Although current restrictions allow organised walks of up to 30 people, we're not comfortable with that and are thinking of having two groups of up to 10 people in each.
 That will allow social distancing without the line stretching back too far.
-The route we have chosen has several opportunities for side by side walking.

 Participants should also complete a personal risk assessment - this does not need to be shared with the Group Leader.